 The basic J.D. program includes a robust 1L curriculum including the following courses: Advanced Legal Methods; Foundations for the Study of Law; Foundations for the Pursuit of Professionalism; Legislation & Regulation; Civil Procedure; Contracts; Criminal Law; Legal Practice I and II; Property; and Torts.

 During 2L year, Day-Division students complete two semesters of Constitutional Law; Professional Responsibility and either Corporations or Evidence.
 (Students interested in transactional careers should take Corporations and students interested in criminal or litigation-focused careers should take Evidence.)

-Between 2L and 3L year, students choose 2-3 Gateway/Bar Topic courses (Commercial Law; Criminal Procedure: Investigation; Family Law; and Wills, Trusts & Future Interests) and complete either Corporations or Evidence.
+Between 2L and 3L year, students choose and complete 2-3 Gateway/Bar Topic courses (Commercial Law; Criminal Procedure: Investigation; Family Law; and Wills, Trusts & Future Interests) and complete the other of either Corporations or Evidence.

 During their final year, students in the bottom 75% at the end of their first year are required to complete Introduction to MEE (Multi-state Essay Exam and the Multi-state Performance Test)) and all students are required to complete Introduction to MBE (Multi-state Bar Exam).